lucasm/lucasm/README.md

 - 👨‍💻 I love to build creative products with JavaScript, TypeScript and Node.js
 - 👊 Now I’m learning Clean Code, Tests and AWS Certifications
 - ✨ I’m creating [Open Source Projects](https://github.com/sponsors/lucasm) (feel free to collaborate or sponsor)
-- ✍️ I write programming posts on my [Blog](https://dev.to/lucasm) to help beginners developers
+- ✍️ I write posts on my [Blog](https://dev.to/lucasm) to help beginners developers
 - 💬 Reach me out on [Twitter](https://twitter.com/lucasmezs) and [LinkedIn](https://linkedin.com/in/lucasmezs)
 - 🤝 Respect and diversity is about the world greatness
 - 🤍 Fun fact: I was born in the Amazon rainforest, in Brazil!